cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     ```

 4. You should see your __*newIndex.html*__, along with the default files that nginx already had.
-Exit from the container
+5. Exit from the container

 ## Run the NGINX Container and Test from your Local Machine

-Now that you have created an image using your Dockerfile, you can go ahead and create a container from the image
+Now that you have created an image using your Dockerfile, you can go ahead and create a running container from the image

 1. Run Docker command to create container and map your ports: